Data Lake vs Data warehouse: 6 key differences you need to know

 4) Data storage and scalability

-Data lakes are built on distributed storage systems, such as Hadoop Distributed File System (HDFS), or cloud-based object storage like Amazon S3 or Azure Data Lake Storage.
+Data lake storage is built on distributed storage systems, such as Hadoop Distributed File System (HDFS), or cloud-based object storage like Amazon S3 or Azure Data Lake Storage.
 This architecture enables data lakes to scale horizontally, easily accommodating large volumes of data.

 Data warehouses utilize relational database management systems (RDBMS) or columnar databases for structured storage.
 Although they offer efficient data retrieval for analytical queries, traditional data warehouses may need help dealing with the scalability of massive data volumes.